 Patagonia Boys' Bivy Down Hoody

 The Boys’ Bivy Down Hoody features wind- and water-resistant polyester fabric in the body and weather-resistant nylon on the yoke; it’s insulated with 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products).

-- Lightweight, windproof shell fabric on torso has high tear-strength, while the contrast fabric on hood and yoke adds durability as well as wind- and water-resistance.
-Both have a DWR (durable water repellent) finish
+- Lightweight, wind-resistant shell fabric on torso has high tear-strength, while the contrast fabric on hood and yoke adds durability as well as wind- and water-resistance; both have a DWR (durable water repellent) finish

 - Three-panel hood with extended brim and elasticized gusset provides a protective fit

-- Full-zip hoody with zip-through, stand-up collar; exterior storm flap with metal snap closure and collar notch; zipper garage
+- Full-zip hoody with zip-through, stand-up collar; exterior storm flap with metal snap closure and collar notch

 - Center-front and two zippered handwarmer pockets have reflective webbing pulls

-- Soft, smocked elastic inside sleeve cuffs seal out cold air; adjustable drawcord at hem; internal drop-in pocket
+- Soft, smocked elastic inside sleeve cuffs seals out cold air; adjustable drawcord at hem; internal drop-in pocket

 - Hand-me-down ID label